-In recent years, homeowners' equity has increased to the highest level since 2008.
+Homeowners are in a robust situation with equity at an all-time high since 2008.
 This is mainly due to housing wealth having increased to a new record-high level, driven by increasing housing prices.
-At the same time, growth in housing debt has been very moderate for the past few years, which is partly because a large part of loans are amortisation loans.
+At the same time, growth in housing debt has been very moderate for the past few years, which is partly because a large part of loans is amortisation loans.